Theory of ballistic SNS junctions revisited: Introduction

-Another assumption was that not only the absolute value $\Delta_0$ but also phases were constant in superconducting leads (no phase gradients), although its values in two leads were different \cite{Kulik,Ishii,Bard,ThunKink}.
-The phase variation in space at this assumption is shown in Fig.~\ref{f1}(a).
+The last assumption of constant phases in leads is illustrated in Fig.~\ref{f1}(a).
 At this phase profile, the charge conservation law is violated since the current flows only inside the normal layer.
 But it was believed that the charge conservation law can be restored by so small phase gradients in leads that this cannot affect calculations ignoring the gradients.
 This suggestion is true for a weak link, inside which the phase varies much faster than in the leads.
+The assumption was challenged recently \cite{Son21,SonAndr,SonSh,Son26} for planar SNS junctions at $T=0$.
+In 3D, 2D, and 1D planar junctions transverse cross-sections of all layers are the same, as shown in Fig.~\ref{pg}(a).
+We shall use the name ``planar junction'' even for junctions in 1D wires when the cross-section plane becomes a point.
+In a planar junction at $T=0$ the phase gradients in the leads do affect the current in the normal layer.
+Thus, one should determine currents in the normal and superconducting layers self-consistently.